EulerSearch/embedding_studio/docs/tutorial/hello_unstructured_world.md

 ## Start services

-Firstly, bring up all the EmbeddingStudio services by executing the following command:
+Firstly, bring up all the Embedding Studio services by executing the following command:

 ```shell
 docker compose up -d